-Point-and-shoot cameras are smaller in size, however that’s also one of its disadvantage to maintain stability while shooting.
-Small tripod is recommended, or a Gorillapod would be good to counter obstacles and uneven surface.
+Point-and-shoot cameras are smaller in size, however, that’s also one of its disadvantages to maintain stability while shooting.
+A small tripod is recommended, or a Gorillapod would be good to counter obstacles and uneven surfaces.

 Time controller device / software

 Pclix is a portable that is capable of triggering your camera’s shutter every second or every hundred hours plus anywhere in between all in one second increments.
-It does not work with all point-and-shoot cameras, but covered pretty a lot of models.
+It does not work with all point-and-shoot cameras but covers a pretty lot of models.
 Here’s a compatibility list of Pclix supported cameras.

 Note: Some point-and-shoot cameras do come with Time-lapse function.
-Always check with your camera’s instruction manuals first.
+Always check your camera’s instruction manuals first.

 On a side note…

 Like everyone else, we tend to fail on the first attempt.
-Even when we are well prepared, some things somewho tends to fail or dissapoints.
-Here are some tips, drawn from our experience so you be aware of and reduce the chances of failing in a Time-lapse photography project.
+Even when we are well prepared, some things tend to fail or disappoint.
+Here are some tips drawn from our experience, so you be aware of and reduce the chances of failing in a Time-lapse photography project.

-Set your camera to take photos in the most optimum JPG quality else you’ll be running out of disk space very fast.
+- Take photos in basic JPG – Set your camera to take photos in the most optimum JPG quality else, you’ll be running out of disk space very fast.

 - Extra batteries.
-If you are time-lapsing outdoors then good batteries are essential.
-It’s good if your camera battery can be changed without removing the camera off the tripod.
-If the Time-lapse is taken indoors it is better if you use the camera’s main charger to avoid draining the battery.
-That includes taking care of your laptop’s battery too if you are depending on your software to control the Time-lapse interval.
+If you are time-lapsing outdoors, then good batteries are essential.
+It’s good if your camera battery can be changed without removing the camera from the tripod.
+If the Time-lapse is taken indoors, it is better if you use the camera’s main charger to avoid draining the battery.
+That includes taking care of your laptop’s battery, too if you depend on your software to control the Time-lapse interval.

 - Keep an eye on your camera.
-Always keep your camera and the equipments at sight during the shooting or at least make sure they are safe from filching.
+Always keep your camera and the equipment in sight during the shooting, or at least make sure they are safe from filching.

 3. Post editing Time-lapse photos